Trajectory builders

 Simulate cruise phase.

-Computes state over cruise segment using AEIC v2 methods based on BADA-3 formulas
+Computes state over cruise segment using AEIC v2 methods based on BADA-3 formulas.

 Context for legacy trajectory builder.